fintanduffy/CA6001I_Assignment1/README.md

 To run the test scripts, run:
 >$ truffle test

-To migrate to your local development network using Ganage, ensure first that you have launched the Ganache UI.
+To migrate to your local development network using Ganage, ensure that you have launched the Ganache UI.
 Then run:
 >$ truffle migrate